Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 BRANIFF

-A large Braniff display is featured on the upper level of the main exhibit floor which was arranged by former employees of the airline.
-Braniff was unique in that it blended fashion, art, and transportation in one.
+A large Braniff display is featured on the upper level of the main exhibit floor, arranged by former airline employees.
+Braniff was unique in that it combined fashion, art, and transportation.

 Braniff